slider23/bootstrap-theme-github/README.md

-# Github theme for Twiter Bootstrap 3.x.x
+# Github theme for Twitter Bootstrap 3.0.0

 No more ugly huge elements.
 No more big fonts.
 No more candy-style buttons.
 Only strict and perfect beauty.